Spiridon Gopčević: Views

-In 1889, Gopčević published an ethnographic study titled Old Serbia and Macedonia that was a Serbian nationalist book on Kosovo and Macedonia and contained a pro-Serbian ethnographic map of Macedonia.
 Gopčević's biographer argues that he did not actually go to Kosovo and the study is not based on authentic experiences.
-Within scholarship Gopčević's study has been noted for its plagiarisms, manipulations and misrepresentations, especially overstressing the Serbian character of Macedonia.
+Within scholarship, Gopčević's study has been noted for its plagiarisms, manipulations and misrepresentations, especially overstressing the Serbian character of Macedonia.
 Gopčević's views on Serbian and Albanian populations in Kosovo and also the issue of the Arnautaš theory or Albanians of alleged Serbian (descent) have only been partially examined by some authors.
-Noted for being an ardent Serbian nationalist, his book Old Serbia and Macedonia is seen as a work that opened the path for unprecedented Serbian territorial claims in the region.
+In the book, Gopčević wrote that the Albanians of upper Reka are "albanicised Slavs".
+He claimed that most of the South Slavs were actually Serbs and that their languages were dialects of the Serbian language.
+Another claim made was that the population of Kosovo was originally almost entirely of Serbian origin and was partially Islamized.
+Gopčević split the non-Serb population of Kosovo into two groups: Albanians of Serbian origin and Islamized Serbs.
+Thus, Gopčević denied the existence of a long-established Albanian ethnicity in Kosovo, emphasizing its population as purely Serbian.
+Per him, the majority of Kosovo's population consisted of Serbian Christians.
+Gopčević did not include sources for his demographic data and it was an arbitrary assessment because Ottoman censuses were based on religion and not ethnicity.
+His book is seen as a work that opened the path for Serbian territorial claims in the region.